ThunderFly-aerospace/docs/avionics/index.md

 ## Avionics Components

-ThunderFly's avionics system consists of **compact, high-performance hardware** designed to enhance the capabilities of modern unmanned aerial vehicles.
-Unlike standalone instruments, these avionics components are built for **seamless integration** into UAV platforms and other advanced systems, ensuring reliable operation in demanding environments.
+ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles.
+ThunderFly avionics components are built for seamless integration into existing UAV platforms, ensuring reliable operation in demanding environments where our autogyro sensor carriers usually operate.

-Our devices support a range of applications, from **precision airspeed and temperature measurements** to **advanced telemetry and data communication**.
-Key offerings include **high-accuracy environmental sensors** for real-time atmospheric data, **onboard instruments for critical flight monitoring**, and **UAV-to-ground station communication solutions**—all developed and manufactured in **Europe** to meet rigorous aerospace and research standards.
+Our devices are specialized to deliver the best performance in atmospheric sensing applications, supporting the whole workflow from precision airspeed and temperature measurements to advanced telemetry and data communication.
+Key offerings include **high-accuracy environmental sensors** for real-time atmospheric data acquisition — all developed and manufactured in Europe to meet rigorous aerospace and research standards.